Driving and Fatigue

-While driving and fatigue, it is never a good idea. to drive while you are tired, one of the main causes of accidents is down to driver error and this includes falling asleep at the wheel.
+It is never a good idea to drive if you are tired, one of the main causes of accidents, is down to driver error and this includes falling asleep at the wheel.

-Everybody is at risk, but the ones that are more of a hazard are professional drivers, that does not just include lorry drivers, but can affect anybody that drives for a living, or spends a lot of time in traffic traveling from home to the workplace.
+Everybody is at risk, but the ones that are more of a hazard are professional drivers, which does not just include lorry drivers, but can affect anybody that drives for a living or spends a lot of time in traffic traveling from home to the workplace.

 - Not getting enough sleep, the average person needs an uninterrupted sleep of between 7/8 hours.

 - Health Issues, these can be either a chronic problem, long term illness or a sudden illness, such as cold/flu.